-- Human robots who understand natural language commands and interact with humans in natural language.
+- Human robots understand natural language commands and interact with humans in natural language.

 - Building a universal machine translation system is the long-term goal in the NLP domain

-- Generates the logical title for the given document.
+- It generates the logical title for the given document.

 - Generates meaningful text for specific topics or for an image given.